agile-ts/documentation/docs/quick_start/React.md

 This ensures that the Component rerenders whenever the State `value` mutates.
 The `useAgile()` Hook returns the current `value` of the State.
 So in our case 'Hello World'.
 Be aware that React Hooks can only be used in Function Components!
-For Class Components we have provided a Higher Order Component called [AgileHOC](../packages/react/features/AgileHoc.md).
+For Class Components we have provided a Higher Order Component called [AgileHOC](../packages/react/features/AgileHoc.md) as alternative.

 ```ts
 MY_FIRST_STATE.set(`Hello World ${++helloWorldCount}`);